Little Tom Mountain: Landscape

 The former Mount Tom Ski Area property is a long trapezoid/rectangle, which begins at the top of the ridge at the west escarpment, descends the slopes of the main ridge, climbs over Little Tom Mountain, and ends close to I-91 at its eastern boundary.
 Within the parcel, DCR land is a fairly narrow strip along the northern parcel boundary, adjacent to the Mt.
 Tom State Reservation to the north.
 USFWS land is in the SW quadrant of the parcel, and covers most of the former ski slopes.
 The Trustees’ Little Tom Reservation is the northern half of Little Tom Mountain, of which the southern half is Department of Conservation and Recreation land.
 The quarry, which will continue its operation for several years, is west of Little Tom Mountain, at its base, and directly north of the Boys & Girls Club land.

 With the exception of the ski slopes and a couple of small fields, most of the landscape is forested.
 The forest on the main ridge is mostly deciduous, and on Little Tom Mountain it is mostly a mixed forest of hemlock, hardwoods, and some white pine.
 The ski slopes and some fields are in a non-woody old-field condition and the old field next to “the billboard” (a billboard overlooking I-91 at the northeast corner of Trustees land) is dominated by red cedar, shrubs, saplings, and swallowwort.

 The deciduous forests are for the most part typical, dry, fairly acidic, oak-dominated forests.
 Often they are relatively open forests, with a low, patchy canopy and an ericaceous shrub layer.
 Scattered along the main slope and in places on the southern end of the Little Tom Mountain ridgetop there are pockets of richer, more neutral soil, often associated with seeps, where a relatively sparse shrub layer and a more diverse ground cover of sedges, herbs, and ferns, and some rare plants occur – these are pleasant places to walk.

 There are a dozen and a half vernal pools throughout the property, a reservoir, several ponds, a stream which flows down the main slope and then north into Lake Bray, a number of intermittent streams, and numerous seeps.
-The large vernal pool at the top of Little Tom Mountain is a classic, perfect example of a confined-basin pool.